ChantalDesrochers/webComsPlay/README.md

 - the 'description' and 'selectors' slots do not have fall back defaults and if the user does not specify content for these slots, default will be to display nothing.
 - the user can define the element to be slotted in themselves.
 The application will display the desired element.
+- the 'list' slot allows the user to inject some content along with